EMBA Alum: ‘I’ve Championed Diversity Throughout My Career’

 “I found that procurement and supply chain was where my skills were suited,” he said.
 “I began working in communications, negotiations.
 I like people, so it was a really great fit, as it enabled me to work with people.”

 In his nearly 20 years with the company, Stewart rose through the management ranks, holding about 10 different positions.
-During that time, he helped write Straight to the Bottom Line: An Executive’s Roadmap to World Class Supply Management, a book that has been called the foremost source for conveying how supply chain management reduces costs and creates value for businesses, and he earned his Executive MBA (now MBA Cohort) from the University of New Haven.
+During that time, he helped write Straight to the Bottom Line: An Executive’s Roadmap to World Class Supply Management, a book that has been called the foremost source for conveying how supply chain management reduces costs and creates value for businesses, and he earned his Executive MBA (now Executive MBA) from the University of New Haven.

 Stewart recently shared his experience, advice, and insights with current students at the University as part of the Pompea College of Business’s EMBA Speaker Series, which brings graduates of the program back to interact with current students.